What are SBHCs

 An SBHC that fully embraces sustainability will be helping to not only foster small businesses in general, but will be moving them as a group towards a more inclusive form of capitalism that will better serve all stakeholders – employees, managers, owners, customers, suppliers, the community in general and the world we live in.

 SBHCs gather small and mid-size companies together into an entity large enough to be a public company.
 So instead of investing in an individual small company, investors invest in the public SBHC, which then invests in many small businesses at one time.
 It spreads the risk, provides liquidity, and facilitates recouping the original investment plus a healthy return.

 They can provide access to funding for a wide spectrum of companies including startup, growth and even mature small and mid-size companies.
 Investments can be individualized for each company.
 SBHCs can mimic crowdfunding, yet also act like a investment fund, a holding company and a commercial lender rolled into one.

-SBHCs represent a whole new set of options for funding small businesses, whether by a crowdfunding portal (only recently approved by the SEC) or other means.
+SBHCs represent a whole new set of options for funding small businesses, whether by a crowdfunding portal or other means.
 In fact, they may be better than the most idealized version of crowdfunding, and almost certainly better than what was left after the SEC completed its rulemaking on Title III.
 The same is true for conventional VC funds, angel funds, etc. SBHCs are better, their rules are already in place and they can be used today.